dasheck0/robots/readme.md

 * [Bomb Explosion Animation](https://opengameart.org/content/bomb-explosion-animation)
 * [LCP Terrain Pack](https://opengameart.org/content/lpc-terrain-repack)
 * [2d Lost Garden Zelda style tiles resized to 32x32 with additions](https://opengameart.org/content/2d-lost-garden-zelda-style-tiles-resized-to-32x32-with-additions)

+## About me

+I am from Germany and involved with programming for almost 15 years.
+I actually started with developing games back in the days with C++ and OpenGL, before switching to Irrlicht 3D, Unity 3D and finally PhaserJS.
+So far PhaserJS gave me the best experience, since it is easy to understand and extremly powerful letting me completely focus on the actual game.
+Projects with the previously mentioned engines were never completed, since I got stuck in patching the engine or building missing parts (i.e. gamestates, object pooling, ...).

+This is the first bigger game I finished.
+It will be released on itch.io (TODO add link!).
+Any feedback is appreciated.
+You can contact my via twitter, email or provide the feedback directly via itch.io.
+Thanks for reading, playing and feedbacking!

 ## License